 How do you store your most important documents?
 Do you have a folder containing your birth certificate, marriage license, Social Security card and other crucial paperwork?

 If so, it’s time for an upgrade.
-Maintaining paper documents can be a good way to keep records straight, but it also opens the door for damage, loss, theft or other issues.
-Tap or click here for 6 mistakes that put your identity at risk.
+Maintaining paper documents can be an excellent way to keep records straight, but it also opens the door for damage, loss, theft or other issues.
+Tap or click here for mistakes that put your identity at risk.

 But how do you secure important documents and records?
 Digitizing them will let you do just that — while offering you quick, secure access to digital copies of your files.
-Let’s take a look at how you can digitize your documents, presented by our sponsor, IDrive.
-Get 5TB of secure cloud backup for 50% right now at IDrive.com.
+Let’s look at how you can digitize your documents, presented by our sponsor, IDrive.
+Get 5TB of secure cloud backup for 50% off at IDrive.com.

 Benefits of digitizing important documents

-As mentioned, digitizing documents ensures that you’ll always have a copy on hand in case the original records are damaged, lost or stolen.
+As mentioned, digitizing documents ensures that you’ll always have a copy on hand if the original records are damaged, lost or stolen.
 But there are plenty of other reasons to digitize your documents, too.

 Making a digital copy of your documents also helps to keep them secure.
 You can control who gets access to those files with passwords and encryption.
 Anyone can rummage through your paperwork — but not just anyone can access a secure digital file.

 Digital documents also make it simple to find what you need quickly or annotate when necessary.
-You can annotate and locate the paperwork you need with a search or by clicking on the correct folder.
+You can annotate and locate the paperwork you need by searching or clicking on the correct folder.